 Wireline solutions are necessary for pipes with no launch facilities or have flow problems, but a multitude of other factors could qualify a pipeline for tethered inspection.
 Temperature limitations of the line and economic considerations could be responsible.
 Bends and un-passable tees that restrict free swimming tools may also determine the necessity of a tethered inspection.

-Tethered Inspection services include:
+Tethered Inspection Services: